Oct. 18-19, 2004

 When we rolled up on the Big House, younger brother Luke was holding court with some Scallywags in the backyard while older brother Jake played the drums inside their dirty, smelly, junky, Punk Rock Animal House house.
 We all grabbed a Black Label out of the case and sat around the fire, Jarico telling war stories from the road, and Luke and Koit trading tales of growing up on their respective farms in the Corn Belt.

-Luke rode Jarico and Linda on a special romantic date in his rickshaw bike through the park to Palmer’s, and the rest of us piled in cars (I know, but it was too far in the cold) to go to The Bar.
-There were plenty of familiar faces there, and my fellow Whisky Ho, April, was slinging drinks.
-(I actually knew the bartender at Palmer’s.
-I felt a weird mixture of dread and glee.)
+Luke rode Jarico and Linda on a special romantic date in his rickshaw bike through the park to Palmer’s, and the rest of us piled in cars (we know, but it was too far in the cold) to go to The Bar.
+There were plenty of familiar faces there, and our fellow Whisky Ho, April, was slinging drinks.

-I only had two cocktails — or was it three? — and then we all went to the Hard Times Cafe for a late-night bite.
-I’d been to Palmer’s before, but this was my first time at the Bike Club’s namesake eatery — and I can barely remember any of it.
-I know the cafe is cute and junky and open at 2am, and there’s a cool big outside covered patio with a giant table where we all sat down to eat and I fell asleep on Koit’s shoulder.
-I think we caught a cab home.
+We know the cafe is cute and junky and open at 2am, and there’s a cool big outside covered patio with a giant table where we all sat down to eat and we fell asleep on Koit’s shoulder.
+We caught a cab home…?
 Or maybe someone gave us a ride.
-All I know is I woke up the next morning with a severe headache and a sense of thankfulness that all I did after a night at Palmer’s was doze off.
+All we know is we woke up the next morning with severe headaches and a sense of thankfulness that all we did after a night at Palmer’s was doze off.

 That next night, we fulfilled a perverse touristy requirement by venturing out to the Mall of America.
 For those who don’t know, the Mall of America in Bloomington, Minnesota is the #1 visited attraction in the United States, with over 525 specialty stores, 50 restaurants, 7 nightclubs, 14 movie theaters, an indoor amusement park complete with rollercoasters and water flume, and one Hooter’s.
 It is a nightmare, and a city unto itself.